Subtitle file formats - General

 IMSC Rosetta

-Imsc-rosetta has been developed to represent the abilities of various existing proprietary subtitle file formats well, specifically those used in broadcast today, allowing reliable reversible conversion to and from those formats.
+IMSC-Rosetta has been developed to represent the abilities of various existing proprietary subtitle file formats well, specifically those used in broadcast today, allowing reliable reversible conversion to and from those formats.
 It is not necessarily the most efficient format for emission (e.g. although fully IMSC compatible, there are more efficient forms of IMSC for representing subtitles for OTT use).
 The spec is here.

 Protoscript